jundalisay/superb/content/en/superphysics/principles/chapter-01.md

 ### The Metaphysical Domain

-This domain exists only because of our intellect, as our innate ability to have ideas and thoughts.
+This domain exists only because we have abstract minds which have an innate ability to 'house' or have ideas and thoughts.

 - We are able to conceive an idea, or think of a thought, **if it bounces back in our minds onto our consciousness**.
 - We are unable to have an idea or though if it does not bounce back to our consciousness.